meandair/rweather-decoder/README.md

 1. **noaa-metar-cycles** (default) - METAR reports stored in text files downloaded from the NOAA METAR cycles page located at https://tgftp.nws.noaa.gov/data/observations/metar/cycles/.
 2. **plain** - METAR reports stored in text files with one report per row.

 The decoded METAR reports will be saved to the output JSON file as an array of objects.
-For further details on the structure of the output, please check the "Examples" section below.
-You can also refer to documentation available at https://docs.rs/rweather-decoder which includes differences between Rust data types and the JSON output.
+For further details on the structure of the output, please check the "Examples" section below and refer to the documentation available at https://docs.rs/rweather-decoder which also includes differences between Rust data types and the JSON output.

 ## Examples